 Temperatures for Aglaonema Silver Queen should be at a minimum of 60°F. It is easily damaged by cold drafts and temperatures.
 Keep away from cold spots and in the winter time move away from cold window panes.

-Place Aglaonema Silver Queen in any shaded location, preferably bright, indirect light.
+Place your Aglaonema Silver Queen plant in any shaded location, preferably bright, indirect light.
 Full sun, especially through glass, will most likely burn the exposed leaves.
-This plant will survive in low light levels but the plant will become thin and leggy over time.
+The Aglaonema Silver Queen plant will survive in low light levels but the plant will become thin and leggy over time.
 For a really nice looking plant, try to provide bright, diffused natural light or artificial light for a minimum of 8 hours a day.

 Ideal for use in professional office space, Aglaonema Silver Queen is attractive and easy care.
 This is a great plant for areas with artificial lighting.

-If you place your aglaonema silver queen in high light, you can allow the potting mix to dry down approximately 1/2 to 3/4 of the way before watering thoroughly.
+If you place your Aglaonema Silver Queen in high light, you can allow the potting mix to dry down approximately 1/2 to 3/4 of the way before watering thoroughly.
 In a lower light situation, allow soil to dry before watering.
-Please read the section on watering and lighting for more on the most important parts of your plant's care.

 Mealy bugs are one of the most common insect problems that you will have with Aglaonema Silver Queen.
 An oval shaped, somewhat flattened body and six legs distinguish this insect, although they can appear to have more legs because of their "antennae" and "tails".
 They also have a fringe around the body.
 A waxy, protective substance covers the body of adults and egg sacs giving them a cottony appearance.

-Normally are found in hidden areas, be sure to check undersides of the leaves and leaf axils.
-Mealybugs excrete a sticky substance called honeydew so if your plant feels sticky, suspect mealybugs.
-Keep an eye out for these pest, especially when you first bring a new plant home.
+Normally mealy bugs are found in hidden areas so be sure to check undersides of the leaves and leaf axils.
+Mealy bugs excrete a sticky substance called honeydew so if your plant feels sticky, suspect mealybugs.
+Keep an eye out for these plant pests, especially when you first bring a new plant home.

 Quarantine new additions to your plant family for at least two weeks.
 You want to be sure your plant is pest free before placing with any other house plants.
 The incubation period for many houseplant insects is 7-10 days.
 Anything you might have missed should show up within 2 weeks.